7thLucas/full-app-6a2b6-779c0-4664/_doc/product-overview.md

 - Final app name.
 - Which change category matters most (pricing vs product vs marketing) and the day-one focus.
-- Primary user/persona and team size.
-- Number of competitors typically tracked.
+- Team size (how many internal users) and number of competitors typically tracked.
-- Pricing/business model for the app itself.